wp-plugins/sz-google/readme.txt

 **Position code:** To insert the code you can choose the header of the web page (the recommended one) or footer, but if you want to customize the position use function as manual entry.

-**Google Analytics Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.
+**Analytics Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_analytics_get_ID()`
 * `szgoogle_analytics_get_code()`